Feel So Close: In popular culture

 One of the first uses of the song was as the music for Team iLuminate's routine on the America's Got Talent finals show of season 6 on 13 September 2011.

 "Feel So Close" was featured on the CW series The Secret Circle in the 14th episode of the first season and on The Vampire Diaries in the fourth episode of the fourth season.
 It was also used in the video game Guitar Hero Live and the trailer to the film Parental Guidance.
 The song was used for montages on episodes of RTÉ's League of Ireland highlight show Monday Night Soccer in the 2012 season.

 In 2013, YouTube star Kurt Hugo Schneider and Coca-Cola teamed up to create music videos featuring creative covers of two 2011 hits namely "Feel So Close" and Of Monsters and Men's "Little Talks" for a campaign called "The Sounds of AHH".
 "Feel So Close" shows Schneider playing only Coca-Cola bottles, glasses and cans.
 In this version, he is accompanied by beatboxing cellist Kevin Olusola.
 Commercial edits of the video aired on the season 13 premiere of American Idol on 14 January 2014 on FOX.

 In 2024, the song was used in the series finale of The Talk.
 In 2025, the song was added to the video game Just Dance 2025 Edition as part of the Just Dance+ subscription service.

 The instrumental version of this song is also featured in a commercial for the Samsung Galaxy S5 smartphone, and the soundtrack to The Inbetweeners Movie.

+Never StreSS

+On January 14, 2026, TikTok user @biago.07 posted a video featuring various clips of American YouTuber Logan Paul, followed by numerous AI-generated videos of Paul wearing an SS uniform, set to a slowed-down version of the song.
+The post garnered over 1.4 million views, 176,800 likes, and 1,450 comments in three weeks; the meme was dubbed "Never StreSS," as the capitalized "SS" alludes to the acronym of the German paramilitary organization Schutzstaffel.